FlyoverWorks/forecasts-api-docs/source/includes/_questions.md

 refunded | Only applicable to prediction market-type questions.
-Roughly the same as `voided`, but all trades were refunded. resolved | The question has ended, been judged, and scored (or is in the process of scoring). pending | An admin created the question, but has not yet published it. ended | The question's `ends_at` timestamp has passed, but it has not yet been resolved.
+Roughly the same as `voided`, but all trades were refunded. resolved | The question has ended, been judged, and scored (or is in the process of scoring). pending | An admin created the question, but has not yet published it. pending_resolution | The question's `ends_at` timestamp has passed, but it has not yet been resolved.